Netflix/vmaf/FAQ.md

 #### Q: Will VMAF work on 4K videos?

-A: The current VMAF model (v0.6.1) was trained on videos encoded at *up to* 1080p resolution.
+A: The current VMAF model at `model/vmaf_v0.6.1.pkl` was trained on videos encoded at *up to* 1080p resolution.
 It is still useful for measuring 4K videos, if you are interested in a relative score.
 In other words, for two 4K videos A and B with A perceptually better than B, the VMAF scores will tell you so too.
 However, if you are interested in an absolute score, say if a 4K video is perceptually acceptable, you may not get an accurate answer.

-The future plan is to publish a model specifically trained on 4K videos.
+As of VDK v1.3.7, we have added a new 4K model at `model/vmaf_4k_v0.6.1.pkl`, which is trained to predict 4KTV viewing at distance of 1.5X the display height.
+Refer to [this](resource/doc/VMAF_Python_library.md#predict-quality-on-a-4ktv-screen-at-15h) section for details..

 #### Q: Will VMAF work on applications other than HTTP adaptive streaming?